UPPMAX/uppmax4DL/docs/naiss-sens-bianca.md

 [Open NAISS SENS Rounds](https://supr.naiss.se/round/open_type/?type=NAISS+SENS)
 - Before GDPR-data will be transferred to UPPMAX, there must be a [Data Processing Agreement](https://www.uppmax.uu.se/support/faq/general-miscellaneous-faq/how-to-establish-a-puba-with-uu/) between UU and the data controlling organisation.
 These are currently specific to the PI (and sometimes project).

+!!! note "Some definitions"
+- Project: A collection of resource allocations and people, with an expiration date.
+- Compute resources: CPU time used by submitted jobs.
+- Storage resources: GB of disk space. /proj has backup, /proj/no-backup has no backup.
+- Allocation: The amount of resources a project may consume before hitting a limit.

-- Take home message: follow the above instructions.
+- Take home message: follow the above instructions, be as complete as detailed as you reasonably can.
 Submit requests early in the month.

 ## Bianca